maximilien/ragme-io/README.md

 RAG-ing and searching refers to adding documents into a vector database using some appropriate embedding (creates a vector for document) and then using an LLM agent to query and use that vector database as a source of knowledge.

+## 💾 Save and Email Features

+### Save Chat Responses

+RAGme.ai now includes the ability to save individual AI responses as markdown files:

+- **Smart Filename Generation**: Automatically creates meaningful filenames using the first 3 words of the query
+- **Complete Context**: Saves both the original query and the AI response
+- **Metadata Included**: Includes timestamp and generation information
+- **Easy Access**: Hover over any AI response to reveal the save button (📥 icon)

+**Example**: A query "What is machine learning?" will generate a file named `what-is-machine.md` containing the full conversation context.

+### Email Chat Responses

+Send AI responses directly via email:

+- **Pre-filled Content**: Subject line uses the original query (truncated to 50 characters)
+- **Message Body**: Contains the complete AI response
+- **User-friendly**: Simply enter the recipient email address
+- **Email Client Integration**: Opens your default email client with the prepared message
+- **Easy Access**: Hover over any AI response to reveal the email button (📧 icon)

+**Example**: Click the email button on an AI response, enter `colleague@company.com`, and your email client will open with the subject "What is machine learning?" and the AI response in the body.

 ## 🛠️ Components

 ### New Frontend UI ⭐ **DEFAULT**